gianwiher/decoding-NLG/README.md

 The trained model instance can then be loaded into Hugging Face by passing the path to the saved model instance to the `from_pretrained` method.

+The hyperparamters used for fine-tuning can be found in `hyperparamets.md`.
+Note that the same hyperparamaters are used for both Story Generation and Unconditional Language Generation tasks.

 ### Unconditional Language Generation
 #### Preprocessing
 The preprocessing script can be found in `src/preproc_wiki.py`.
 Download the raw version of [WikiText 103](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/#download) Dataset and unzip into  the `data/datasets` folder.
 Then run `preproc_wiki.py`.